robertocommit/stormkit-io/docs/self-hosting/1-getting-started.md

 ---
-title: 'Self-Hosting with Stormkit: Deploy Web Apps with Full Control'
+title: "Self-Hosting with Stormkit: Deploy Web Apps with Full Control"
 description: Discover Stormkit, the self-hosted alternative to Vercel and Netlify.
 Deploy your frontend apps with full control over your infrastructure, offering powerful features like multiple environments, deployment previews, snippet injections, status checks and analytics.
 ---